tschoffelen/tschoffelen/content/about.md

 ---

+I'm a software engineer and startup founder from The Netherlands, currently living in London.

 <img src="https://mirri.link/WvaOxkvJ9" alt="Image" />

 I don’t believe software has intrinsic value, but I think it can serve as a powerful tool to help people do good in society.
 That’s why I love creating well-designed user interfaces for real people and crafting tools for developers to build better software.